 This certificate program will provide a foundation in tourism, interpretation, Interior First Nations Culture, and natural history.
 It will prepare students for employment in the growing Aboriginal Tourism Industry.

-- English 12 or equivalent with a grade of C or higher
+- Grade 12 or equivalent with a letter grade of C or above.

 |Course No.||Course||Credits||# of Hours|

 To complete the program, students must successfully complete 24 credits of course work over 24 weeks.

 Costs indicated are estimates for a 100% course load per year, unless otherwise noted.
 Additional fees may also include necessary equipment, supplies, or field trips not included in these estimates.

 While we do our best to share accurate and timely fee information, changes may occur.